Video Game: Shadow the Hedgehog

 - It's Up to You: Is Shadow a genocidal murderer, hell-bent on revenge, a steadfast hero who defeats the bad guys, or somewhere in between?
 Your choice.

 - Doom, Eggman, and the GUN Commander.
 The GUN Commander orders his soldiers to kill Shadow, even when you're doing Doom's missions his aliens shoot at you, and in all of the levels where you can assist Eggman, regardless of the path you take you still end up fighting him as a sub-boss.
 Everything Is Trying to Kill You.

 - To some extent, Shadow also counts.
 He is inexplicably ruthless in his pursuit to find the Chaos Emeralds to regain his memories, is apathetic to what's going on in the world in the beginning cutscene, and has somehow regained his distaste for humanity.
-This may be justified due to the game's darker tone in how his character was intended to be "edgy".
+This may be justified due to the game's sole intention of portraying him as "edgy".

 - Jerk with a Heart of Gold: Depending on your actions, Shadow can be this.

 - Jerk with a Heart of Jerk: He can also be this.

 - Karma Meter: Doing more "evil" or "good" actions will fill the respective gauge, which, at max, will allow Shadow to use Chaos Blast or Chaos Control respectively.
 Ironically, Chaos Control's main use is to accelerate you towards the goal of the neutral path.

 - Katanas Are Just Better: The Samurai Blade, the unlockable melee weapon, is stronger than any other.
 In addition, its upgraded form fires a shockwave that does just as much damage as a slash and doesn't use up one of its uses.